Solar & Distributed Energy FAQs

 A certified installer can help you determine the system size best suited for your specific needs.

 Yes, electric service will be interrupted during utility outages unless a battery back-up system or stand-by generator is also installed.
-For safety reasons, Distributed Generation systems are required to shut down and/or disconnect from the utility grid when an outage occurs to prevent electricity from back feeding into the lines to avoid injury to repair crews and the public.
+For safety reasons, DG systems are required to shut down and/or disconnect from the utility grid when an outage occurs to prevent electricity from back feeding into the lines to avoid injury to repair crews and the public.

 Central Hudson values environmental protection.
 This detailed Sustainability Report contains detailed information about Central Hudson's steadfast efforts to minimize our environmental impact.